Luruu/UniAverage/README.md

  # UniAverage  <img src="../main/UniAverage/graduation-cap.ico" width="32" height="32">
 UniAverage allows you to memorize the university exams passed (and to be passed) and to make estimates.

-N.B: In the program it is necessary to enter the dates for passing the exams but this information is not currently used for any function.
+<b>N.B</b>: In the program it is necessary to enter the dates for passing the exams but this information is not currently used for any function.
 So you might not even necessarily enter a true date.
+It is currently recommended to enter the past exams in order manually to see a consistent graph trend.

 <h3><p align="center">OUTPUT EXAMPLE</p></h3>
 <p align="center"><small>(click on image for high resolution)</small><img  src="../main/example.PNG" style="display: block; margin-left: auto; margin-right: auto; width: 100%;"></p>